-Nirvana almost single-handedly revitalized and caused the beginning of many underground punk scenes all over America during the 1990s.
-They changed what rock music could be about and changed “the course of where the music went,” according to Vernon Reif of Living Color.
-Nirvana changed the themes and topics from “girls and cars” to broken homes, depression, anger, and more serious problems.
-And because of these real topics and themes, so much more meaningful than fluff love songs about a girl, these songs speak across generations and “continue[d] to speak to new generations of people who find meaning in them,” as Cross described it.
-To this day, Nirvana continues to leave their mark.
+Nirvana almost single-handedly revitalized and sparked the beginning of many underground punk scenes all over America during the 1990s.
+They changed what rock music could be about and “the course of where the music went,” according to Vernon Reif of Living Color.
+Nirvana shifted the themes and topics from “girls and cars” to broken homes, depression, anger, and more serious problems.
+And because of these realistic topics and themes, which were significantly more meaningful than fluff love songs, these songs speak across generations and “continue[d] to speak to new generations of people who find meaning in them” (Cross).

-Cobain became living proof that one doesn’t have to be a virtuoso musician or you’re your instrument extremely well in order to be a great musician.
+Cobain became living proof that one doesn’t have to be a virtuoso musician or play the instrument well to be a great musician.
 He brought back the grunginess of guitar playing, reintroducing “weirdness and dirt back into the guitar sounds of the day.”
-The band reminded people what rock shows should be—no David Bowie or Iggy pop-style gimmicks or stunts, just the band playing at top sound level.
+The band reminded people what rock shows should be—not David Bowie or Iggy pop-style gimmicks or stunts, just the band playing at top sound level.
 Just the band and the fans, enjoying the music together.

-Nevermind is hands down the band’s most successful album.
+Nevermind is unquestionably the band’s most successful album.
 To date, this album has sold 30 million copies.
 It has been labeled as one of the most influential rock albums of all time, and is “arguably the last rock album to drastically change the course of popular music.”
-It effectively pushed grunge music into the mainstream, putting the genre on the music map.
+It effectively pushed grunge music into the mainstream and put the genre on the music map.

 Why was it so big?
 Well, part of it had to do with the timing of the album’s release (Sept 24, 1991).
-This was a time when the grunge scene—especially Seattle’s, since that city was the birthplace of grunge—needed “one really big breakthrough album to come through to really get people to focus on it” (Jack Endino, producer of Bleach album).
-Another reason was because Nevermind changed the definitions of what was “cool” to sing about: it became cool and okay to sing about one’s deep feelings, and “in a complex way” (Brandon Geist, editor of Revolver magazine).
-They made hard rock “cathartic as opposed to escapist,” as Geist put it.
+The grunge scene at the time—especially in Seattle, grunge’s birthplace—needed “one really big breakthrough album to come through to really get people to focus on it” (Jack Endino, producer of Bleach album).
+Nevermind also changed the definitions of what was “cool” to sing about.
+Now it was cool and okay to sing about one’s deep, inner feelings, and “in a complex way” (Brandon Geist, editor of Revolver magazine).
+They made hard rock “cathartic as opposed to escapist” (Geist).

 Let’s Make History with MTV Unplugged

-Nirvana’s MTV Unplugged performance, filmed in November 1993, is widely considered one of the best MTV Unplugged shows.
-The band chose not to treat this performance as a “let’s play our greatest hits only” kind of show, like most other artists.
+Nirvana’s MTV Unplugged performance, filmed November 1993, is widely considered one of the best MTV Unplugged shows.
+The band chose not to treat this performance as a “greatest hits only” show, like most artists.
 Instead, they performed a mix of hits, random selections, and covers.
-They asked for the stage to be decorated like a funeral, with lilies and candles.
-As a part of the acoustic effect, Grohl played with wire brushes instead of normal drumsticks to lessen the impact of the sound; although, this was also since Kurt didn’t like how Grohl’s heavy-handed playing sounded in rehearsals.
+The stage was decorated like a funeral, with lilies and candles.
+As a part of the acoustic effect, Grohl played with wire brushes instead of normal drumsticks to lessen the sound’s impact; this was also because Kurt didn’t like how Grohl’s heavy-handed playing sounded in rehearsals.

-Nirvana opened with “About a Girl,” which as I previously mentioned was pivotal to defining Nirvana’s sound early on.
+Nirvana opened with “About a Girl,” a track that was pivotal to defining Nirvana’s sound early on.
 They closed out the show with a cover of “Where Did You Sleep Last Night” by blues singer Lead Belly.
-Their performance of this song in particular has been ranked among the greatest single rock performances of all time.
-The ending is what one should listen to: Cobain sang the last note up an octave, practically screaming the note and causing his voice to crack on the last two words.
+Nirvana’s performance of this song has been ranked among the greatest single rock performances of all time.
+The ending is notable: Cobain sang the last note up an octave, practically screaming the note and causing his voice to crack on the last two words.
 The music cuts out as he holds the note, creating a powerful effect.

 The performance’s audio was recorded and released on an album a year after the performance.
-Multiple songs from this performance received much airtime and plenty of attention.
-For example, “Rape Me” was nominated for Best Rock Performance By a Duo or Group and Best Rock Song in the 1995 Grammy Awards.
-Even today, some tracks will be played on air.
+Songs from this performance received much airtime and plenty of attention.
+For example, “Rape Me” was nominated for Best Rock Performance by a Duo or Group and Best Rock Song in the 1995 Grammy Awards.
+Even today, certain tracks still get airtime.

 Watch the full show here.

 To this day, Nirvana continues to be popular.
-People still listen to their music, and mourn Kurt Cobain year after year on his death-iversary.
-The band’s music continues to be a major influence on so many artists from all genres.
-“Smells Like Teen Spirit,” which recently hit its 25-year anniversary, is even getting inducted into the Grammy Hall of Fame as a part of the Class of 2017.
-Their music lives on, long after the band died.♫
+People still listen to their music, and mourn Kurt Cobain every year on the anniversary of his death.
+The band’s music continues to majorly influence many artists from all genres.
+“Smells Like Teen Spirit,” which recently hit its 25-year anniversary, is even being inducted into the Grammy Hall of Fame as a part of the Class of 2017.
+Their music lives on, long after the band died.

 Ayers, Mike.
 “5 Ways Kurt Cobain Changed the Face of Music.”
 Fuse.
 Fuse, LLC, 20 Feb.
 2015.
 Web.
 13 Dec.
 2016. <http://www.fuse.tv/2014/04/kurt-cobain-charles-r-cross>.